QuentinRa/blog.quentinra.dev/games/unity/index.md

 ## Build game

 It's release time 🚀?
 When you picked your unity version, you picked the platforms that you can target.
-If you didn't, you can go inside unity hub, then installs, right-click on your unity, and add modules.
+If you didn't, you can go inside the unity hub, then "install", right-click on your unity, and add modules.

 Inside Unity, before building something, let's first configure our game.
 Go to `Edit > Project Settings > Player`.

 * [**Should**] Set the company name, the product name, the version
-* [**Could**] You may set the icon 🚀 (and multiples icons for each resolution)
+* [**Could**] You may set the icon 🚀 (and multiple icons for each resolution)
 * [**Could**] You can define the initial configuration
 * [**Should**] In Splash image
-  * you may remove unity logo (up to you, or you can move it)
+  * you may remove the unity logo (up to you, or you can move it)
   * add a splash screen with your own logo
-    * first, exit and add your logo in the project files
+    * First, exit and add your logo in the project files
-    * click on your logo, in **texture type**, set **sprite 2D**, and apply your changes
+    * Click on your logo, in **texture type**, set **sprite 2D**, and apply your changes
-    * go back to splash screen
+    * Go back to the splash screen
-    * click on "+" and drag and drop your logo inside the field
+    * Click on "+" and drag and drop your logo inside the field
-    * you may set the duration
+    * You may set the duration
-* [**Should**] you may set the background too
+* [**Should**] You may set the background too

 > **Pro tip**: it's sometimes advised to check `Edit > Project Settings > Quality`, because you may be able to reduce your build size quite a lot, mostly by decreasing the number of levels.